-• Paired reads.
+- Paired reads.
 For paired import, the Workbench expects the forward reads to be in one file and the reverse reads in another.
 The Workbench will sort the files before import and then assume that the first and second file belong together, and that the third and fourth file belong together etc. At the bottom of the dialog, you can choose whether the ordering of the files is Forward-reverse or Reverse-forward.
-As an example, you could have a data set with two files: $samplel_fwd$ containing all the forward reads and $samplel_rev$ containing all the reverse reads.
-In each file, the reads have to match each other, so that the first read in the fwd list should be paired with the first read in the fwd list.
+As an example, you could have a data set with two files: sample1_fwd containing all the forward reads and sample1_rev containing all the reverse reads.
+In each file, the reads have to match each other, so that the first read in the fwd list should be paired with the first read in the rev list.
 Note that you can specify the insert sizes when running mapping and assembly.
 If you have data sets with different insert sizes, you should import each data set individually in order to be able to specify different insert sizes.

-Figure 19.8: Importing data in fasta format.

-- Discard read names.
+Read more about handling paired data in section 19.1.8. - Discard read names.
 For high-throughput sequencing data, the naming of the individual reads is often irrelevant given the huge amount of reads.
 This option allows you to discard this option to save disk space. - Discard quality scores.
 This option is not relevant for fasta import, since quality scores are not supported.